 Rising Popularity and Acceptance of Non Religious 12 Step Options

 In reporting on “Alcoholics Anonymous, Without the Religion, the New York Times describes a non-faith-based 12-step meeting where, instead of the Lord’s Prayer, those in attendance ended the meeting by reciting “Live and let live,” in unison.
 The NY Times calls such meetings “A growing number within A.A. that appeal to nonreligious people in recovery, who might variously describe themselves as agnostics, atheists, humanists or freethinkers.”

 Remember, you do not have to resolve to participate in the faith-based 12-step recovery process.
 You also do not have to consider yourself an atheist or agnostic.
 Perhaps you just want to focus on your sobriety without religion incorporated into your treatment.
 In that case, perhaps non-religious 12-step recovery is the ideal option for you or a family member.

-The Treatment Specialist team provides assistance to those suffering from addiction and dual diagnosis conditions find a treatment program that fits their specific needs.
-The The Treatment Specialist team will provide a free confidential assessment and insurance verification.
+The Treatment Specialist will connect you with a treatment center that treats addiction and dual diagnosis conditions.
+The treatment center team will provide a free confidential assessment and insurance verification.
 For more information on treatment programs for yourself or a loved one, contact the Inspiration helpline at (866) 644-7911.